schweppes2205/terraform_tasks/README.md

 # Notes
 Terraform version - 0.13.7

-# 1. Create a resource that is a VM (t2.micro) in the OI sandbox:
+# 1. Create a resource that is a VM (t2.micro) in the OI sandbox

 ## Success criteria: